10 tips to improve your Agile daily stand-ups

 Here are ten things you can do differently to improve your daily stand-up:

 - Walk the wall from right to left.
 Focus on the work, not each other.
-That is, starting at your right most column on the wall and working left.
-For each card on the wall ask the question “how can we get this card moved to the right?”.
+That is, starting at your right most column on the board and working left.
+For each card on the board ask the question “how can we get this card moved to the right?”.
 Too many teams treat the daily stand-up as a status update.
 Instead, the daily stand-up should be about problem solving.
 If you have less work in progress then this should make for a slick stand-up.

 - Look right or down before looking left.
-That is, when you’ve completed a card on the wall, first look right or in your current column to see if you can help anyone else finish their work.
+That is, when you’ve completed a card on the board, first look right or in your current column to see if you can help anyone else finish their work.
 If you’ve exhausted all avenues to help finish work, only then should you look left to start more work.

 - Gather in close around the card wall.
 Don’t be shy.
 If you can’t see the detail on the cards then you’re too far away.
-Get in close and jostle for position if needed.
+Get in close and jostle for position if needed. ok so this is great pre-covid but what about remote?
+All attendees at the stand-up should attend via Zoom/Teams/Skype.
+One person should share their screen and use their mouse pointer to guide everyone across the board and facilitate the stand-up.

 - Focus on unblocking blocked work.
 Summon the necessary people required to unblock a card to the daily stand-up so they can see the impact they’re having on the team.